lfaoro/auricvault/README.md

 fmt.Println(data)
 ```

+## Disclaimer
+Some AuricVault API features and settings have been omitted in favor of simplicity.
+If you require any of the omitted features implemented, please open an [issue](https://github.com/lfaoro/auricvault/issues/new).

 # Contibuting
 > Any help and suggestions are very welcome and appreciated.
+Start by opening an [issue](https://github.com/lfaoro/auricvault/issues/new).

 - Fork the project
 - Create your feature branch `git checkout -b my-new-feature`